cdcrypto/pumpfunsniper/README.md

 # PumpSniper

 A high-performance token sniping tool for pump.fun, leveraging a custom WebSocket connections for real-time token monitoring and automated trading execution.
 Built with vanilla JavaScript and HTML for optimal speed performance.
+Was created since I tried to find a fast sniper to compete with some of the better snipers on chain, but most require investing 1000s of dollars in infrastructure (Geyser websockets etc..) , and require extensive knowledge in transaction sending.
+This is aimed to be an easy setup, and can start sniping at competitive speeds within minutes when you need it for a token launch or new "meta".

+Example: You know a certain dev or a coin with a certain symbol / name is launching.
+To snipe this coin near immediately, just 1.
+Generate wallet 2.
+Add SOL to wallet based on how much you want to buy 3.
+Update settings (amount and slippage and priority fees) 4.
+Add dev wallet, or token name to sniping criteria and click enable sniping.
+After this, it will buy immediately when matching token is launched on pump.fun

+Note: will add balances and transaction log in near future.

 ## Overview